Jared Mitchell (baseball): High Point Rockers

 On July 31, 2019, Mitchell signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 He became a free agent following the season.
 On April 8, 2020, Mitchell re-signed with the Rockers for the 2020 season, but didn't appear in any games as the season was canceled due to the COVID-19 pandemic.

 Eastern Reyes del Tigre

-In July 2020, Mitchell signed on to play for the Eastern Reyes del Tigre of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
+In July 2020, Mitchell signed on to play for the Eastern Reyes del Tigre of the Constellation Energy League, a makeshift 4-team independent league created as a result of the COVID-19 pandemic, for the 2020 season.

 High Point Rockers (second stint)

-On May 11, 2021, Mitchell signed with the High Point Rockers of the Atlantic League of Professional Baseball.
-He became a free agent following the season.
+On May 11, 2021, Mitchell signed with the High Point Rockers of the Atlantic League.
+In 114 games for the Rockers, he batted .242/.378/.425 with 14 home runs, 66 RBI, and 27 stolen bases.
+Mitchell became a free agent following the season.

 On April 21, 2022, Mitchell re-signed with the Rockers for the 2022 season.
 Mitchell appeared in only one game for High Point, going 0-for-3 with a walk, before he was released on April 28.

+Mitchell later retired from professional baseball and joined ESPN's SEC Network as an analyst in April 2024.